Fitch Affirms China Vanke at 'BBB+'; Outlook Stable

 homebuilder in China's

-cities, of which over two thirds are Tier 1 and 2 cities.
-Its
+more than 61 cities, of which over two-thirds are in Tier 1 and

 standardisation.